coagulant/copydog/docs/index.rst

 Write flag allows copydog to modify contents on a client, set it to 0 to disable sync writes to either redmine or trello.

+You can optionally provide ``tracker_id`` and/or ``fixed_version_id`` in redmine
+section to limit the number of issues being synced.

 Running copydog
 ===============
 To launch the app::

     python runner.py --config=<path_to_your_yaml_config>

-Copydog will start monitoring new changes in both services and mirror them accordingly.
+Copydog will start monitoring `new` changes in both services and mirror them accordingly.
 If you wish to sync all existing issues/card, use ``--fullsync`` option::

     python runner.py --fullsync --config=<path_to_your_yaml_config>